The Innocence of Father Brown

 The Innocence of Father Brown is the first of five collections of mystery stories featuring Chesterton's canny priest.
-It's probably the best collection and.... more
+It's probably the best collection and it introduces the holy detective—as well.... more

 His friend and opponent George Bernard Shaw called him a "colossal genius".

 If we no longer consider G.K.
 Chesterton a colossal genius, it is not because we consider him any less brilliant now but because we do not consider him at all.

 If Chesterton were the colossal proponent of progressive liberal ideas, he would likely still be enshrined in the pantheon of early twentieth-century luminaries alongside his contemporaries Shaw and H.G.
 Wells.
 But the orthodox Christianity he championed, the Roman Catholic version in his latter life, no longer seems the kind of cause we consider worthy of the service of modern geniuses.

 His books and essays on religion—as well as on social issues, economics, literary criticism and humour—can still be read and appreciated today as brilliantly witty, insightful and sensible polemics, even by those of us who, like Shaw in his day, disagree with him strongly.
 You can find most of these works on the Internet, on sites devoted to Chesterton.
 Look especially for his two greatest Christian apologetics, Orthodoxy (1908) and The Everlasting Man (1925).

 But for most readers today he is remembered for a series of mystery stories he wrote to support the work he considered more important.